Advestis/transparentpath/README.md

   4. If you delete a file that was alone in its parent directories, those directories disapear.

-  5. Since most of the times we use is_dir() we want to check whether a directry exists to write in it, by default the is_dir() method will return True if the directory does not exists on GCS (see point 3)(will still return false if using a local file system).
-The only case is_dir() will return False is if a file with the same name exists (localy, behavior is straightforward).
-To actually check whether the directory exists ( for, like, reading from it), add the kwarg 'exist=True' to is_dir() if using GCS.

-  6. If a file exists at the same path than a directory, then the class is not able to know which one is the file and which one is the directory, and will raise a TPMultipleExistenceError upon object creation.
+  5. If a file exists at the same path than a directory, then the class is not able to know which one is the file and which one is the directory, and will raise a TPMultipleExistenceError upon object creation.
 Will also check for multiplicity at almost every method in case an exterior source created a duplicate of the file/directory.
 This case can't happen locally.
 However, it can happen on remote if the cache is not updated